talus-analytics-bus/schmidt-api/README.md

 4. **Start API server**

-    Do `run python application.py` from the project root directory.
+    Do `pipenv run python application.py` from the project root directory.
 Check `localhost:5002` for the API server.